 - Controlling all other parts of a mechanism: a master switch.

 - Highly skilled or proficient: a master thief.

 - Being an original from which copies are made.

-- To make oneself a master of: mastered the language in a year's study.
+- To become very skilled in or knowledgeable about: mastered the language in a year's study.